 The second strategy of communicating jurisdiction was through the public demonstration and disruption of legal powers and rights.
 In the 1460s one of the key issues was the burgesses’ right to levy distresses on debts, which had been granted in their first royal charter and formed a key plank of their ability to regulate mercantile activity.
 The very act of taking such distresses probably represented the most tangible day-to-day demonstration of the town’s jurisdiction, as the serjeant-at-mace, one of the chief civic officers, physically arrested debtors themselves or their chattels.
-Such actions were powerfully visible and strongly resented: in the 1460s the tenants of Walberswick and Blythburgh were warning the serjeant not to take their goods in the north haven, ‘upon the peril that wole folowe theroffe’.
+Such actions were powerfully visible and strongly resented: in the 1460s the tenants of Walberswick and Blythburgh were warning the Dunwich serjeant not to take their goods in the north haven, ‘upon the peril that wole folowe theroffe’.

 But more than this general, simmering discontent among the inhabitants of the lordship, the burgesses complained that their right of distress was being undermined because of threats made against the the serjeant-at-mace.
 They pointed to a couple of incidents in which Robert Dolfynby, John Hopton’s bailiff, had deliberately disrupted the serjeant’s activities.
 In the first place, he had warned the serjeant that if he came into the north part of the haven ‘to take any distresse for hys owne availe … he shuld not esily goo hoom’.
 In the second place, while the serjeant was attempting to investigate a consignment of wine on a ship in the north haven, Dolfynby had mischievously stolen the mace from his belt — a key symbol of civic jurisdiction throughout late medieval England — and told him not to come within the lordship.

-Public mocks and threats provided a key means of disrupting the jurisdictional claims made during the enactment of legal powers.
+Public mockery and threats provided a key means of disrupting the jurisdictional claims made during the enactment of legal powers.
 They performed a highly visible disobedience to a wide audience.
 During the first incident, the burgesses emphasized that Dolfynby had made his threat to the serjeant while standing on a boat in the middle of the harbour — the notional border between the two jurisdictions — in such a way as to be clearly seen.
 Even for those who had not witnessed his loud act of defiance, it had apparently caused some scandal, ‘be cause wheroffe divers marchaundez have departed and not payed her seid custom’ to the Dunwich burgesses.
-These communicative acts thus had real consequences for the exercise of jurisdiction.
+These communicative acts, and the gossip they subsequently spurred, had real consequences for the exercise of jurisdiction.

 The third strategy of communication used was the utilization of crowds.
-Hopton had raised a new issue in the 1460s disputes: he complained that ‘in gret dispyte & malice’, the burgesses had ‘broken & dikked up his muskyll beddes’ in the northern side of the harbour, on lands that clearly belonged to him.
+Hopton had raised a new issue in the 1460s disputes when he complained that ‘in gret dispyte & malice’, the burgesses had ‘broken & dikked up his muskyll beddes’ in the northern side of the harbour, on lands that clearly belonged to him.
 This allegation was appended to a wider section in his replication, denouncing the Dunwich burgesses for entering the northern part of the harbour ‘in the truble tyme with grete force & multitude of puple in the most riotows wise’.
-The accusation of ‘riot’ was commonly used in fifteenth-century England to attract the attention of the royal authorities, and paint one’s enemies as rabble-rousers.
+This accusation of ‘riot’ was commonly used in fifteenth-century England to attract the attention of the royal authorities, and paint one’s enemies as rabble-rousers.